AVEVA/AVEVA-Samples/basic_samples/SDS/Java/readme.rst

         jsonMultipleValues = sdsclient.getRangeValues(tenantId, namespaceId, sampleStream.getId(), "1", 0, 3, false, SdsBoundaryType.ExactOrCalculated, sampleViewId);

-To map a property that is beyond the ability of Sds to map on its own, you should define an SdsViewProperty and add it to the SdsView's Properties collection.
+To map a property that is beyond the ability of Sds to map on its own, you should define an SdsStreamViewProperty and add it to the SdsStreamView's Properties collection.

 .. code:: java

-         SdsViewProperty vp2 = new SdsViewProperty();
+         SdsStreamViewProperty vp2 = new SdsStreamViewProperty();
          vp2.setSourceId("Sin");
          vp2.setTargetId("SinInt");
         ...
-         SdsView manualView = new SdsView();
+         SdsStreamView manualView = new SdsStreamView();
          manualView.setId(sampleManualViewId);
          manualView.setName("SampleManualView");
          manualView.setDescription("This is a view mapping SampleType to SampleTargetType");